frjo/hugo-theme-zen/README.md

 There is an `assets/sass/_custom.scss` file meant for your custom styles.
 Copy it to the root `assets/sass/_custom.scss` to use it.

 The default styles in `assets/sass/_zen.scss` are boring but functional.
-You can easily overide them completely by placing an empty file named "_zen.scss" in root assets/sass directory.
+You can easily override them completely by placing an empty file named "_zen.scss" in root assets/sass directory.

 The sass files are by default built for production, compressed with fingerprint.